How do you get a student credit card for the first time?

-There are so many choices for students when it comes to credit cards.
-Not only that, but each card also offers its own set of perks and caveats.
+There are so many credit cards for college students to choose from.
+Not only that, each card also offers its own set of perks and caveats.
 How are you supposed to know which student credit card is right for you?
-That’s where our student credit cards directory can really help sum it all up.
+That’s where our student credit cards directory can really help:

 Rewards Tier Level